wealdtech/ethdo/docs/usage.md

 ethdo provides features to manage wallets and accounts, as well as interacting with Ethereum 2 nodes and remote signers.
 Below are a list of all available commands.

+Note that the below provides a list of commands rather than a howto guide.
+Please follow the

 ### `wallet` commands

 #### `accounts`